Explore Beyond Limit

 Police station in Fiq

 The police there did the same all over again, ripped everything out of the car and checked all items thoroughly.
 The chief interrogated me about my itinerary.
 One officer told me that it was dangerous and that there in the bush were nothing but lions.
-All I saw where villages and cattle.
+All I saw were villages and cattle.
 They couldn’t understand why I was doing what I was doing or how I was able to navigate.
 I answered all the questions and even showed them my intended itinerary on my printed map of Ethiopia.
 They forced me to pose for pictures, holding my map in front of my car.
 Who knows what they did with those pictures.
 I’m sure I looked like a fool who was exhausted and hungry because that’s what I was at this point.
 It took a long while as well before I finally got escorted to the police station in Jijiga.
 We arrived at night.

 In Jijiga, the commissaire was friendly and let me have my phone.
 They confiscated my Garmin GPS, my drone and some stones I had picked up along the way, for investigation they said.
 I would never see them again.
 They sent me to an hotel which was high priced and I told them it was out of my budget so they offered to pay for it.
 I got a nice room and dinner.
 I tried my best to get some sleep…